Vegan For Life

 Ginny Messina, MPH, RD

 Summary: Occasionally, women who become vegetarian or vegan report experiencing hair loss.
-If there is a dietary cause, the most likely are rapid weight loss, thyroid problems, or iron deficiency.
+If there is a dietary cause, the most likely are rapid weight loss, thyroid problems, or iron deficiency (although this has more recently been questioned; see below).
 Zinc deficiency and not getting enough of the amino acid lysine could also be culprits.

 Hair loss among women is not an unusual problem.
 In one study, 34% of women from Japan, the USA, and the UK reported increased hair loss compared to 5 years earlier.
 The reasons for hair loss are complicated and can vary from person to person.
 Thus, it is important to see a doctor who can diagnose the specific problem.